IsaiahMartinez42900/Culmination-NinjaReport/AgileSprints/10_Agile_Sprint.md

 Write one or two clear User Stories that define the goal of your next sprint.

 **Format:**
-*As an [user], I want to [add a health state for the ninjas] so that [I can see my the ninjas health and understand when I'm close to losing or winning].*
+*As an [user], I want to [add a health state for the ninjas] so that [I can see that the ninjas have health and understand when I'm close to losing or winning].*

 ## 4. Acceptance Criteria (Given–When–Then)
 Define 1–3 testable conditions that prove your User Story is satisfied.